silverstripe/silverstripe-spamprotection/README.md

 ```

 The logic to perform the actual spam validation is controlled by each of the
-individual `SpamProtector` implementation since they each require a different
+individual `SpamProtector` implementations since they each require a different
 implementation client side or server side.

 ### Options